The $134K Rebuild: Recover From Burnout and Sustain Revenue for $120K–$140K Operators

 Month 1, Weeks 1–2: Complete Energy Audit

 Nina started by tracking her energy levels in 2-hour blocks for 14 days.
-Not guessing.
-Actual measurement.
+Not guessing — actual measurement.

-Energy tracking method:
+Energy tracking method

-Every 2 hours, rated energy 1-10:
+Every 2 hours, she rated energy 1–10:

 8–10: Peak energy (focused, creative, motivated)